njmyers/javascript-monorepo/README.md

 ## Installation

-Install using npm `npm install --save react-you-tube`;
+Install using npm `npm install --save react-youtube-component`;

 Use in your react project.